-Since 1st January 2009, the EDQM has been engaged in efforts to strengthen consumer health protection in Europe, with a focus on the safe use and quality of cosmetics and materials designed for packaging or other purposes involving contact with foodstuffs or medicines.
+Since 1st January 2009, the EDQM has been engaged in efforts to strengthen consumer health protection in Europe, with a focus on the safe use and quality of cosmetics and food contact materials.

 The Consumer Health Protection Committee (CD-P-SC) is in charge of the management of the work programme.
 It has two groups of experts that examine health-related matters and prepare reports and recommendations concerning regulatory approaches: the Committee of Experts on Food Contact Materials (P-SC-EMB) and the Committee of Experts on Cosmetic Products (P-SC-COS).

 Terms of reference for their respective work have been established by the Council of Europe Committee of Ministers